cartheur/M6x09-I-SBC/README.md

 ![Tick-generator example](/images/tick-generator.png)

-The IRQ vector in ROM is pointed to new location in RAM at $7FF0.
+The IRQ vector in ROM is pointed to new location in RAM at `$7FF0`.
 Students can modify where to put IRQ service routine.
-Above example uses location $6000 for IRQ service.
-The main code then inserts JMP to IRQ service instruction, 7E 60 00 to location 7FF0.
-Then clear I flag and wait for interrupt.
+Above example uses location `$6000` for IRQ service.
+The main code then inserts JMP to IRQ service instruction, `7E 60 00` to location `7FF0`.
+Then clear `I` flag and wait for interrupt.

-The IRQ service uses location 0 for tick counting.
-When it reaches 100, clear it and increment location 1.
-We can see 1Hz rate counting of location 1 by sending it to gpio1 LED at location 8000.
+The IRQ service uses location `0` for tick counting.
+When it reaches `100`, clear it and increment location `1`.
+We can see 1Hz rate counting of location `1` by sending it to `gpio1` LED at location `8000`.

 Can you change from 1Hz to 10Hz counting rate?